sravani2604/blog/blog/content/blog/Using Tags in Azure.md

 ![Sorting the Bill by Tags](/img/2019/03/Tags03.jpg "We can filter the bill using Tags too!")

 This information doesn't appear straight away.
-It can take a few days to filter through, but once the tags is setup, you don't have to touch it until you add more resources.
+It can take a few days to filter through, but once the tag is setup, you don't have to touch it until you add more resources.

 *Side Note* - I hadn't realised how cheap my blog was.
 Feel free to link to it to make it more expensive ;)